Welcome back, Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.

 Now back to the health care bill.

-You go over to the Senate, and I know Pelosi has said she'll sign anything, but there still has to be a conference, and the and the and the the people in the House, they don't want any part of anything that has no public option in it.
+And the people in the House, they don't want any part of anything that has no public option in it.

 They want full-fledged public option.

-They want single payer El Quicko.
+They want single-payer El Quicko.

-The problem that a lot of us face is that we we feel like all the compromises have been going in one direction.
+The problem that a lot of us face is that we feel like all the compromises have been going in one direction.

 And he cited three examples.

-The tougher anti-abortion language added to the House bill, the Senate's proposed tax on high-priced insurance policies, which the White House has endorsed, and the most recent decision to eliminate the public option.
+The Senate's proposed tax on high-priced insurance policies, which the White House has endorsed.

-Now I've been careful not to draw lines in the sand.
+Now, I've been careful not to draw lines in the sand.

 And that is the big deal.

-Everybody's focusing on the Senate right now because if if they can get something out of the Senate before Christmas, then both houses will have signed something, and then the PR machine can get into gear.
+Everybody's focusing on the Senate right now because if they can get something out of the Senate before Christmas, then both houses will have signed something.

 Obama got a bill.